-Required Material: Research papers from the syllabus.
+Required Material: Lecture slides on Brightspace and research papers from the syllabus.

-Students will submit all assignments (paper reviews, project materials) on Brightspace.
-All grades will be posted on Brightspace.
+All course materials and grades will be posted on Brightspace.
 We will use Piazza as the discussion forum to post and discuss questions regarding the course.

 7 Learning Outcomes